Jac21/hack3r-theme/README.md

 ## Usage

 CTRL+K, CTRL+T, in rapid succession and select 'Hack3r.'
-Keep F11 or CTRL+K, Z for maximum effect.
+Keep F11 or CTRL+K, Z in mind for maximum effect.